 - Take a refresher course in safe driving.
 The American Association of Retired Persons (AARP) offers these courses at reduced prices.

 While older drivers are more at risk, as a group they’re also more careful.
 Older drivers cause fewer injuries and fatalities than any other age group.
 They are involved in fewer accidents and cited for fewer DUIs, and they wear their seat belts in greater numbers.
 If you are an older driver, and you are involved in a traffic accident in the Pasadena or Los Angeles area, protect your rights.
-Don’t admit any fault and don’t sign any insurance documents before speaking with a personal injury lawyer.
-It’s imperative after you’ve been injured; arrange to speak promptly with an experienced Pasadena personal injury lawyer who can fight aggressively for the compensation you need and the justice you deserve.
+Don’t admit any fault and don’t sign any insurance documents before speaking with our car accident lawyers.
+It’s imperative after you’ve been injured; arrange to speak promptly with an experienced Pasadena car accident attorney who can fight aggressively for the compensation you need and the justice you deserve.